pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 All contributors should appear under "Insights/Contributors", though, even if the Concourse bot does not appear there.
 Otherwise, running the "git log | grep Author: | sort | uniq" in the commandline in the repo folder shows that at least one of the candidate aliases has the same email.
 Nonetheless, I understand if this looks fishy, so I choose to highlight it and my confidence in it being resolved.

+##### On the app:
+I didn't expect to made an API for this exam so It caught me off guard and delayed the plans I had.
+Anyways, since we've had other courses where we make APIs this semester I had some code I could lean on to fast track the development.
+Since the other courses don't use Java I didn't actually use any code, just looked at the structure.
+I did, however find a lot of guides on the internet I did draw inspiration and a few snippets of code from.
+The links to these sites are of course listed under [References](#References) I also had to do some things to jerryrig the app together, that aren't in line with what we've been though is good code practise.
+One example is that I used a test method to clear the data in the map (IMDB) in the @Before method.
+Ideally you shouldn't rely on tests or network methods to perform utility operations like resetting variables or databases, but with API you sort of have to.
+Some of the test where the appropriate status code would be "201 created" results in an error, will fail since the status code is 200.
+This is due to poor implementation of the API.
+Luckily though, the API is not the focus in the exam.

 ##### Infra: